-WAC 110-149-0290 Reporting incidents.
-Caregivers must report the following incidents involving children and youth in their care within these required time frames:

-- (1) Immediately to the department intake when the incident is a: - (a) Death or near death; or
+- WAC 110-149-0290 Reporting incidents.
+Caregivers must report the following incidents involving children and youth in their care within these required time frames: - (1) Immediately to the department intake when the incident is a: - (a) Death or near death;

-- (b) Suspected or disclosed physical or sexual abuse, neglect, or exploitation of a child or youth, per chapter 26.44 RCW; and - (2) As soon as possible, but within: - (a) Twenty-four hours, to the children's or youth's caseworkers, any behavior that resulted in a physical restraint; and - (b) Forty-eight hours, to the child's or youth's caseworker or department intake if the child's or youth's caseworker is not available, or it is after normal business hours, for any of the following incidents: - (i) Serious illness or injury, or need for psychiatric care; - (ii) Sexual contact between two or more children or youth that is not: - (A) Consensual; or - (B) Not developmentally appropriate according to the American Academy of Pediatrics, e.g., not between preschool or teenage peers; - (iii) Disclosed suicidal or homicidal thoughts, gestures, or attempts; - (iv) Any medication given or consumed incorrectly; or - (v) Any treatment by a medical professional for emergency medical or emergency psychiatric care.
+- (b) Suspected or disclosed abuse or neglect, as outlined in RCW 26.44.020; and - (c) Sexual contact between two or more children or youth, per RCW 9A.44.010, that is not: - (i) Consensual; and - (ii) Developmentally appropriate, including not between preschool or teenage peers; and - (2) As soon as possible, but within: - (a) Twenty-four hours, to the children's or youth's caseworkers, any behavior that resulted in a physical restraint; and - (b) Forty-eight hours, to the child's or youth's caseworker or department intake if the child's or youth's caseworker is not available, or it is after normal business hours, for any of the following incidents: - (i) Serious illness or injury, or need for psychiatric care; - (ii) Disclosed suicidal or homicidal thoughts, gestures, or attempts; - (iii) Any medication given or consumed incorrectly; or - (iv) Any treatment by a medical professional for emergency medical or emergency psychiatric care.

 - WAC 110-149-0300 Reporting children and youth missing from care.
 Caregivers must complete the following when children or youth are missing from their care:

 - (1) Notify the following immediately, but not more than 24 hours, when children or youth run away while in their care:

 - (a) Law enforcement;

 - (b) Tribal law enforcement for Indian children or youth;

-- National center for missing and exploited children at 1-800-843-5678; and
+- (C) National center for missing and exploited children at 1-800-843-5678; and

 - (d) Child's or youth's caseworker; or(e) Intake, if the child's or youth's caseworker cannot be contacted directly or it is after normal business hours;

 - (2) Provide the national center for missing and exploited children and law enforcement the following, when reasonably possible, no later than 24 hours of notification that the child or youth is missing from care:

 - (a) A recent photo of the child or youth;

 - (b) A description of the child's or youth's physical features, including:

 - (i) Height;

 - (ii) Weight;

 - (iii) Gender;

 - (iv) Ethnicity;

 - (v) Race;

 - (vi) Hair color; and

 - (vii) Eye color; and

 - (c) Endangerment information, if applicable, including child's or youth's:

 - (i) Pregnancy status;

 - (ii) Prescription medications;

 - (iii) Suicidal tendencies;